 - 1. Evaluate Columbia spotted frog habitat at each proposed enhancement site and possible reintroduction sites and assess habitat degradation, presence of nonnatives, disease and other threats. - 2.
-Reduce or remove the identified threats to Columbia spotted frog. - 3.
-Implement habitat enhancements that may include some or all of the following: bank stabilization, enhancement of native vegetation, dredging of springheads, riparian/spring fencing, nonnative removal, and implementing compatible grazing practices. - 4.
-Maintain, restore and augment, where possible, the natural hydrologic characteristics and water quality.
+Manage (reduce or remove) the identified threats to Columbia spotted frog. - 3.
+Implement habitat enhancements that may include some or all of the following: bank stabilization, enhancement of native vegetation, dredging of springheads, riparian/spring fencing, nonnative removal, and developing compatible grazing practices. - 4.
+Coordinate with other sensitive species programs that occur sympatrically with Columbia spotted frog to include spotted frog habitats in enhancement activities.
+Expected Products - a.

-- a.
 Increased suitable Columbia spotted frog habitat. - b.
 Reduction of predation and competition risks from nonnative species. - c.
 Reduction of future habitat degradation from erosion and ungulate grazing.